ghoomfrog/silili/examples.md

 *pinti kumu anta.* — Feeling with you. — I feel you.

+*linku ani nama!* — This language is good! — I like this language!

 *awa wika!* — Let the far be healthy! — Goodbye!

 ## Romance